aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotitemcollection/_index.md

 public class PivotItemCollection implements Iterable
 ```

-Represents a collection of all the PivotItem objects in the PivotField's
+Represents all the [PivotItem](../../com.aspose.cells/pivotitem) objects in the PivotField.
 ## Methods

 | Method | Description |